Central Synagogue of Aleppo

-The Central Synagogue of Aleppo, (בית הכנסת המרכזי בחאלֶבּ, كنيس حلب المركزي), also known as the Great Synagogue of Aleppo, Joab's Synagogue or Al-Bandara Synagogue (كنيس البندرة), has been a Jewish place of worship since the 5th century C.E. in Aleppo.
+The Central Synagogue of Aleppo, (בית הכנסת המרכזי בחאלֶבּ, كنيس حلب المركزي), also known as the Great Synagogue of Aleppo, Joab's Synagogue or Al-Bandara Synagogue (كنيس البندرة), is a former Jewish place of worship since the 5th century CE in Aleppo, Syria.
 When it functioned, it was considered the main synagogue of the Syrian Jewish community.
-The synagogue is noted as being the location where the Aleppo codex was housed for over five hundred years until it was removed during the 1947 Aleppo pogrom, during which the synagogue was burned.
-The synagogue still stands but is in a ruined state.
+The synagogue is noted as being the location where the Aleppo Codex was housed for over five hundred years until it was removed during the 1947 Aleppo pogrom, during which the synagogue was burned.
+The synagogue is in a ruined state.

 Brief history

 According to tradition, the foundation for the Great Synagogue in Aleppo was constructed by King David's General, Joab ben Zeruiah, (circa 950 BCE), after his conquest of the city.
 (See 2 Sam 8:3-8); it is still sometimes referred to as Joab's Synagogue.
 The oldest surviving inscription is from the year 834 C.E.
 These early buildings were damaged after the Mongol occupation of Aleppo during the 13th century and then turned into a mosque.
 During the Mongol period (13th century), the synagogue was one of six designated places of refuge in the city, but was destroyed during Tamerlane's subjugation of Aleppo in 1400.
 The central synagogue was rebuilt at some point in 1418.
 In August 1626, the Italian Jesuit Pietro Della Valle, (1586–1682), passed through Aleppo and visited the Great Synagogue of that city, which he described in detail:

 I went to see the synagogue of the Jews at Aleppo, famed for fairness and antiquity.
 Their street is entered into by a narrow gate, which is so much lower than the rest, that it is descended to by a considerable number of steps.
 After I had gone through many of their narrow lanes, which they contrive so, purposely to hide the goodness of the building from the Turks, I came at length to the synagogue; which is a good large square uncovered court, with covered walks or cloysters round about, upheld by double pillars disposed according to good architecture.
 On the right hand of the entrance, is a kind of great hall, which they make use of for their service in the winter when it is cold or rains; as they do of the court in summer and fair weather: In the middle of the court four pillasters support a cupoletta, under which in a high and decent place, like our altar; lies the volume of the Law, and there also their doctor and principal rabbi stands reading in a kind of musical tone, to whom all the people alternately answer:...

 Another account by Elkan Nathan Adler in his book Jews in Many Lands published in 1905 records: